 I forgot about the hormones that take over your soul and threaten the lives of those around you.
 Those same hormones that shift in the blink of an eye and cause you to sob over a dog food commercial.

 I forgot about the sleeplessness that drives you to the brink of insanity.
 When you begin to feel so crazy the rhythmic sounds from your breast pump form words.
 “Just-in-Timberlake, Just-in-Timberlake, Just-in-Timberlake.”
 (Or was that just me?)

 I forgot what it was like to be so tired you could fall asleep standing up, and ran a real risk of drowning in a glass of water.

 I forgot what it was like to recklessly abandon your own hygiene so those around you had what they needed.
 I, too, have worn the same ponytail for days on end.
 No judgement from me, you are rocking those sweatpants, Mumma.
 Do your thang….

 I forgot the hopelessness you feel at 3 am when it’s just you and an inconsolable baby.
-How no amount of bouncing or sh, sh, shh-ing can provide the comfort either of you need.
+How no amount of bouncing or sh, sh, shh-ing can provide the comfort either of your needs.

 Or the feeling of triumph when that same baby rests peacefully on your chest just moments later, and you think, “I got this.”

 I forgot how much you question yourself and your instincts.
 How the mum-guilt eats you alive and you obsess about the decisions you are making, uncertain of “what’s best.”